rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 To install the Integration Hub, follow these steps:

-1. Copy the API Server certificate of K8s Master to machine where Integration Hub will be installed to `/root/` directory
+1. Copy the API Server certificate of the Kubernetes Controller to machine where Integration Hub will be installed to `/root/` directory
     >  **Note:**  In most  Kubernetes distributions the Kubernetes certificate and key is normally present under `/etc/kubernetes/pki`.
 However this might differ in case of some specific Kubernetes distributions.

     In ihub.env `KUBERNETES_TOKEN` token can be retrieved from Kubernetes using the following command: